jhudsl/tidyversecourse/docs/02-get-data.md

 For example, a query of the above example may look to obtain information about any restaurant that was inspected after July 1st of 2018.
 One would then use SQL commands to carry out this query and return the information requested.

-While we won't be discussing how to write SQL commands in-depth here, we *will* be discussing how to use the R package `RSQLite` to connect to an SQLite database using `RSQLite` and how to work with relational data using `dplyr` and `dbplyr`
+While we won't be discussing how to write SQL commands in-depth here, we *will* be discussing how to use the R package `RSQLite` to connect to an SQLite database using `RSQLite` and how to work with relational data using `dplyr` and `dbplyr`.

 ### Connecting to Databases: `RSQLite`